-This paper primarily exploits the change in coca price in the 2000s induced by policies in Colombia, focusing on the period 1994 to 2014.
-I argue that this supply shock is uncorrelated with time-varying factors in Peru.
-In addition, I exploit the fact that this change in prices primarily affected those areas in Peru that were suitable for coca production.
+This paper exploits these changes in coca production in Peru induced by US driven policies in Colombia, focusing on the period 1994 to 2013.
+I argue that these supply shocks are uncorrelated with time-varying factors in Peru.
+In addition, I exploit the fact that these changes in prices primarily affected those areas in Peru that were suitable for coca production and within these areas they particularly affected children.